Mohs Micrographic Surgery

 This surgery is an effective and precise way to treat basal and squamous cell skin cancers.
 It offers a good chance for complete removal of the cancer, while sparing normal tissue.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complication, such as:

 In the time leading up to the procedure:

-The surgery will go quickly.
-You will have to wait while the tissue is examined microscopically.
+You will have to wait while the tissue is examined under a microscope, which can take 30 minutes or more.
 In some cases, this procedure can last for several hours.

 You should have minimal discomfort during the procedure.
 There will be some minor pain during recovery.
 You may be given pain medication.

 At the Care Center

 During your stay, the hospital staff will take steps to reduce your chance of infection such as: